A hidden sewer issue can cost thousands after you move in. So it’s fair to ask: Should I get a sewer inspection before buying a house?

 What is a Sewer Lateral Camera?

 A sewer lateral camera is designed to inspect the pipe that runs from a home’s plumbing system to the municipal sewer main, helping detect issues like offsets, blockages, and root damage.
+Homeowners are responsible for maintaining these sewer laterals, as they are privately owned.

 Sewer lateral cameras are commonly used in homebuyer inspections, especially for older properties with clay or cast iron lines.
+In some areas, such as Emmaus Borough, PA, sewer lateral inspections are required prior to the sale or transfer of a property.

 What is an Inspection Cam?